 In addition to offering the treatment methods described above, we also work closely with patients to create thorough discharge and aftercare plans.
 Each patient’s individual counselor and primary nurse work with a social worker to evaluate discharge needs.
 In addition, we offer weekly discharge planning groups throughout a patient’s stay with us.

-Here at Keystone, we care about recovery.
+Here at Keystone Treatment Center, we care about recovery.
 We aim to restore our patients to healthier, happier, more productive lives free from dependence on addictive chemicals, gambling, and other destructive behaviors.
 If you or someone you love is struggling with an addiction to oxycodone, let Keystone Recovery Center be the place where you take your first step toward a recovered life.